-I have to admit that I’ve learned that being present helps.
+I have to admit that I’ve learned that being present helps me appreciate the times when things aren’t going well.
 Mourning and fretting whatever bad thing is happening during one of those times only draws attention to what is bad about that time.

 Realizing that a bad time is just a passage of time helps it seem less permanent.

 The time is passing.
 It’s not permanent.
 It will eventually be a different, better time.
 Or maybe a worse time.
 Instead of wishing things were different, instead of wishing you were somewhere or something else…

 Find the lesson.
 Rebuild.
 Regrow.

 Like when our muscles get sore after exercise.
 Keep moving and keep stretching.

 Some things are permanent, but the passage of time will soften the impact.